Under active development — things may change.

 Code

 • Folder name: kebab-case (e.g., hero-1, feature-2).
-We use kebab-case because it maps cleanly to URL paths and file systems.
+Kebab-case maps cleanly to URL paths and file systems.

 • Category name: plural, kebab-case (e.g., heros, features, faqs).
 Categories are plural because they contain multiple blocks of the same type.